Derek Thompson (actor): Career

 Thompson appeared in the feature film Gonks Go Beat (1965).

 From 1976, he appeared in many early productions at the National Theatre, London's new South Bank home.

 In the late 1970s and early 1980s, Thompson became a regular face in BBC and ITV dramas.
 Appearances include Softly, Softly, Play for Today, and Rock Follies of 77.
 He got a big break in Harry's Game, in which he played the lead IRA gunman on the run following the assassination of a government minister.
 Later, he played another IRA hitman in the TV series The Price and for a British mercenary gang in the Wild Geese II (1985).

-During the same period, Thompson had minor film roles in Yanks (1979) and Breaking Glass (1980), and played Jeff, Harold Shand's lieutenant, in the box office hit movie The Long Good Friday.
-Before he appeared in Casualty, he had a recurring role, as DS Jimmy Fenton, in the ITV police drama The Gentle Touch, and played William Thurley in Channel 4's Brookside in 1983.
+During the same period, Thompson had minor film roles in Yanks (1979) and Breaking Glass (1980), and played Jeff, Harold Shand's lieutenant, in the film The Long Good Friday.
+Before Thompson appeared in Casualty, he had a recurring role, as DS Jimmy Fenton, in the ITV police drama The Gentle Touch, and played William Thurley in Channel 4's Brookside in 1983.

 Casualty

 Thompson began portraying Charlie Fairhead in Casualty in 1986.
 The following year, he met his future wife, Dee Sadler, an actress playing the role of Maggie in an episode of the show's second series, a potholer who had to be rescued from a cave before hospitalisation.
 Thompson played the role of Charlie for more than 30 years, and was the last remaining character from the original cast until his departure on 16 March 2024.
 In 2004, his character went on a six-month sabbatical, which was his most notable absence from the show.
 In his latter years with the programme, he was allowed a few months off from filming each year.

 Apart from in Casualty, he has also played Charlie in the spin-off shows Holby City and HolbyBlue.
 It was revealed in July 2017 that Thompson was the BBC's highest-paid actor, earning between £350,000 and £400,000 over the previous financial year.
 In 2023, it was announced that, after 38 years, Thompson would be leaving Casualty; his exit aired in March 2024, at the conclusion of a special two-part episode.
+In 2026, Thompson made a brief return to the role to celebrate the fortieth anniversary of Casualty.